 Pros

-Rewards are easy to earn.
-Depending on your spending habits, it’s relatively easy to rack up rewards.
-Plus, generous welcome bonuses give cardmembers a leg up on accumulating miles and earning status.
+Rewards are easy to earn: Depending on your spending habits, it’s relatively easy to rack up rewards.
+Generous welcome bonuses can fast-track rewards and status.

 Cons